ThomasBittner1/KangarooDocumentation/kangaroo/docs/index.md

 <div style="text-align: right"> <em>"I worked over 15 years for well known companies around the world that all had their own rigging systems.
 Each of them had a few pros and lots of cons.
 My big dream over these years was to create the one ultimate rigging system that just works properly so that companies won’t have to keep reinventing the wheel again and again.
-Kangaroo-Builder is the result of that." <br>
+Kangaroo Builder is the result of that." <br>
 </em>
-Thomas Bittner, Author of Kangaroo-Builder
+Thomas Bittner, Author of Kangaroo Builder
 </div>
 <br>

 <br>

 <div style="text-align: right"> <em>
-"Kangaroo-Builder has been an essential part of our rigging workflow over the past year.
+"Kangaroo Builder has been an essential part of our rigging workflow over the past year.
 It allowed us to streamline a complex pipeline with impressive speed, integrating custom workflows into a solid and flexible framework.
-There’s no comparable rigging toolset on the market right now, which makes Kangaroo-Builder truly stand out."  <br>
+There’s no comparable rigging toolset on the market right now, which makes Kangaroo Builder truly stand out."  <br>
 </em>
 Viktor Fillo, Rigging Supervisor at Arx Anima
 </div>